sharduul/project-babie/Documentation/api/label.md

 ###Get all labels

 **URL: api/label?filter=label startwith s**
-- this API filters labels by "starts with"
+- currently this API filters labels only by "starts with"

 **Request:**